Simple modules of small quantum groups at dihedral groups: The general framework

 \subsubsection{A recursive example}

 \

 \smallbreak

-Keep the notation and the assumptions on Remark \ref{obs:Z igual W -- homogeneous}.
-Assume further that $W\in\ydh$ is an indecomposable two-dimensional module with basis $\{w_+,w_-\}$ and braiding $-flip$.
+Keep the notation and the assumptions of Remark \ref{obs:Z igual W -- homogeneous}.
+Assume further that $W\in\ydh$ is a simple two-dimensional module with basis $\{w_+,w_-\}$ and braiding $-flip$.
 For instance, these hypotheses are satisfied by exterior algebras of vector spaces of even dimension; such is the case for $H=\Bbbk \dm$.
+Then we have that $\fL_H^U(W)=W$ is rigid and $\BV(W)=\bigwedge W=\ku\oplus W\oplus\ku\{w_+w_-\}$.